 than he used to be so I was not afraid to ask him if you might come home.
 He sent me in a coach to bring you.
 And you're going to be grown up, Ebby, and never come back here again.
 We'll be together all Christmas long and have the merriest time in all the world.
-Collect your lave the merriest time in all the world.
 Collect your things.